 Few industries in the UK have been as quick as the financial services sector to embrace AI, machine learning, Robotic Process Automation (RPA) and data analytics.
-Highlighting progress in machine learning alone, a recent Bank of England report found that two-thirds of UK financial services firms are already using it within their organisation.
+Highlighting progress in machine learning alone, a recent Bank of England report found that two-thirds of UK financial services firms are already using it within their organization.

-While established banks have been quick to embrace these emerging technologies, they are often held back from going all-in by their size, IT systems and processes.
+While established banks have been quick to embrace these emerging technologies, they are often held back from going all-in by their size and maturity of IT systems and processes.
 Consequently, it is the disruptive, challenger brands that are currently setting the pace for innovation.

-And it is quite a pace they set – consider Monzo, for example.
-Many banks have introduced chatbots as a means to communicate with their customers, but Monzo has used AI to take this a step further.
-Through using machine learning, Monzo implemented a system that makes recommendations to customer service agents on how they should respond to different customer queries.
+And they are setting quite a pace – consider Monzo, for example.
+Many banks have introduced chatbots as a means to communicate with their customers, but Monzo is using AI to take this a step further.
+Monzo implemented a system that leverages machine learning to make recommendations to customer service agents on how they should respond to different customer queries.
 This naturally leads to a speeding up of the resolution process and enhances the customer experience.
-Not only do customers get the answers they need quickly, but they also avoid listening to automated responses that might not specifically address their questions.
+Not only do customers get the answers they need quickly, they are also not forced to listen to automated responses that might not specifically address their questions.

 In business lending, Iwoca is putting AI and data analytics to good use.
 The small business lender has deployed AI to allow customers to access financing in seconds.
 In getting this to market, Iwoca, like Monzo, benefits from its newer, nimbler IT infrastructure to develop and launch new services.

 These are just two examples of challenger banks deploying machine learning and data analytics.
-As smaller organisations with newer IT infrastructure, it’s easier for challengers to move nimbly.
+As smaller organizations with newer IT infrastructure, it’s easier for challengers to move nimbly.